Neurodiversity, ADHD & Autism

 • executive functioning, such as issues with motivation and taking intentional action

-• emotion regulation
+• emotional processing and regulation

 • sensory needs, sensory processing, and sensory overload